EnterpriseDB/edb-ansible/roles/init_dbserver/README.md

 1. Ansible
 2. postgresql_set Ansible Module - Utilized when creating aditional users during a Postgres Install
-3. setup_repo, install_dbserver - This role must have been previously executed on the cluster
+3. setup_repo and install_dbserver - These roles must have been previously executed on the cluster

 Role Variables
 --------------